Gen Z’s Marriage Misunderstanding

 Learn how to approach awkward conversations about sexual behavior with your teen.
 Explore some tips and strategies for these conversations so you can prioritize your relationship over “getting it right.”

 Outercourse is sex.
 It entails any form of sexual play that does not involve anal or vaginal penetration.
 Common forms of outercourse include mutual masturbation, oral sex, body-to-body rubbing, erotic massage, explicit sexual conversation and sex toys.
-Many sex education curricula, including those provided by Planned Parenthood, promote outercourse to teens as a form of “safer sex.”
+Many sex education curricula, including those provided by Planned Parenthood, promote outercourse to teens as a form of what they call safer sex.

 This is mainly because outercourse eliminates the possibility of pregnancy and minimizes the risk of contracting many sexually transmitted infections.
 Outercourse is encouraged as a healthy activity for teens by those organizations.
 Mainly, because it teaches teens about their bodies and helps them derive pleasure from sexual activity.